sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 This is super handy if you're on the go, and need to download some file that you forgot to put in the OneDrive folder.

-{{< figure src="img/onedrive-remote-pcs.png" alt="OneDrive remote PCs" position="center" style="border-radius: 8px;" caption="Browsing a folder on my computer that isn't in OneDrive and synced." captionPosition="center" >}}
+{{< figure src="img/onedrive-remote-pcs.png" alt="OneDrive remote PCs" caption="Browsing a folder on my computer that isn't in OneDrive and synced." captionPosition="center" >}}

 **_Update:_** Microsoft has [decided to remove this feature](https://www.ghacks.net/2020/07/14/microsoft-retires-onedrives-fetch-files-feature/) as of July 31, 2020.

 Additionally, if you use OneDrive with Office, your documents get auto-saving.

-{{< figure src="img/office-autosave.png" alt="Office Autosave" position="center" style="border-radius: 8px;" caption="No more losing work in Office from forgetting to save and crashes." captionPosition="center" >}}
+{{< figure src="img/office-autosave.png" alt="Office Autosave" caption="No more losing work in Office from forgetting to save and crashes." captionPosition="center" >}}

 Lastly, I just think the document browser and built-in PDF viewer are faster, cleaner, and easier to use than Google Drive, but that is more personal preference.